Tips for Cleaning Your AC System

 2. Check Your Filter

-Furnace filters must be replaced every few months, depending on the type you use.
+Furnace filters must be replaced every several months, depending on the type you use.

-Can’t remember when you last replaced yours?
-Take it out and angle it toward the light.
-If light isn’t visible, replace it.
+Not sure when you last put in a new one?
+Remove it and tilt it toward the light.
+If light isn’t visible, buy a new one.

 3. Clean the Inside